AlonPulver/CPU-Simulator/README.md

 Basic Assembler and Simulator programs for a simplified MIPS Architecture Processor

-The Simulator implements Arithmetic, Branching, and I/O instructions, Interrupts derived from devices and user-generated, and interconnection between CPU and I/O devices
+The Simulator implements Arithmetic, Branching, Monitor, leds and I/O instructions, Interrupts derived from devices and user-generated, and interconnection between CPU and I/O devices

 The project is comprised of 3 parts: Assembly Files, Assembler program, and Simulator Program.
 Both the Assembler and Simulator are implemented in C language

-Lines of code: ~1800
+Lines of code: ~2200

 <a name="flo"></a>
 ## FLOW